rust-lang/rustc-dev-guide/src/debuginfo/testing.md

 If no errors occurred for a given variable, `$VAR_NAME ok` is printed to `stdout` for `compiletest` to match against.

-Before `lldb_batchmode` exits, one last check is done to ensure that all the types and variables that were present in `INPUT_DATA` have been checked against.
+Before `debugger_tester` exits, one last check is done to ensure that all the types and variables that were present in `INPUT_DATA` have been checked against.
 If this check fails, the script reports the untested types/variables and exits with an error code.